lablup/backend.ai/docs/install/install-from-package/install-webserver.rst

 Run Backend.AI Webserver service
 ------------------------------------

-You can run the service by specifying the config file path:
+You can run the service by specifying the config file path with ``-f`` option:

 .. code-block:: console